randdusing/cordova-plugin-bluetoothle/readme.md

 ## Installation Quirks (Android) ##
-The latest version of the plugin requires you to set the Android target API to 21.
+The latest version of the plugin requires you to set the Android target API to a minimum of 21.

 ## PhoneGap Build ##